amd/libflame/BUILD.md

         -DLIBAOCLUTILS_LIBRARY_PATH="<full path to AOCL-Utils library including library file>"

 This will enable aocl progress feature tests and main test suite.
 It will generate test_libFLAME_aocl , test_lapack.x executables in the respective directories.
+Note:
-Note: Building tests require path to AOCL-Utils library and an external blas library.
-Refer to Readme in respective test suite directory for more details
+1. Building tests require path to AOCL-Utils library and an external blas library.
+Refer to Readme in respective test suite directory for more details.
+2. EXT_BLAS_LIBNAME flag can be set with space separated binaries for BLAS libraries which may have more than one binary file.
+But all of them must be under the same directory as set in flag CMAKE_EXT_BLAS_LIBRARY_DEPENDENCY_PATH.

 Recomended to use AOCL-BLAS sharedlib with AOCL-LAPACK sharedlib

 ## 3 Building Legacy test and Netlib test